mysociety/message-manager/README.md

 It's probably best to not have a trailing slash on the site URL, and start the path with one.
 The `%s` will be replaced with the problem report's ID.

+### `enable_dummy_client`

+Set this to `0` to disable the dummy client before going live.
+You can see the dummy client at `/dummy` and you can use it to fake incoming messages and client interaction with the database... but you *must* disable it before running a production system.

+### `lock_expiry_seconds`

+The lock expiry controls how long a message "belongs" to the user who last claimed it (locking is the mechanism used to stop two FMS users creating a report from the same message at the same time).
+You can normally leave this at the default value of 360 seconds.

-### Other settings
+### `cors_allowed`

-Other config settings are `enable_dummy_client` which you should set to a false value before going live, and `lock_expiry_seconds` which can normally be left at the default value of 360 seconds.
+The CORS allowed is a comma-separated list of URLs that are used to indicate to the (browser) clients which domains the Message Manager regards as trustworthy when receiving incoming AJAX requests from domains other than its own.
+This is part of the mechanism used if you're making Message Manager calls from within another website's pages (such as FixMyStreet).

 ## Smoke-test: log in as `admin`

-You should be able to log into the Message Manager with the default admin user.
+Once you've set up your config, you should be able to log into the Message Manager with the default admin user.

 ## Add message sources